‘It’s definitely been tough’: Family of Rochester man killed in crossfire inch closer to justice

 ROCHESTER, N.Y.
 (WROC) — 42-year-old Corey Faison pleaded not guilty in court on Wednesday morning, in connection to a fatal shooting in Rochester.

 The shooting happened just before midnight on Nov.
-12, outside a lounge on West Ave.
+12, outside a lounge on West Avenue.
 Two men were shot that night; one left with paralyzing neck injuries, and the other died.

 39-year-old Stephen Morgan was found dead at the scene that night.
 News 8 spoke to family after the arraignment Wednesday morning.